zoomzooom6/project-three-fullstack/README.md

 **Description**: Our food distribution platform built using a MERN stack connects small grocery store vendors to customers in order to help vendors sell soon-to-be expired groceries at discounted prices to customers, thus reducing vendors’ food wastage and customers’ food-related expenses.

+**Motivation**: Small grocery stores face losses by the inability to sell items before the expiry dates.
+We came up with a solution to build a website that will attract customers with deals on items that are coming close to expiry.

 **Note**: We are currently in the process of debugging the application and rendering the complete front-end pages as shown below.

 **Deployment Link**: https://lets-eat-a-deal.herokuapp.com/